Maine customers warned of power bill scam

-Portland-area law enforcement officials are warning of a telephone scam threatening Central Maine Power customers with power disconnection unless they pay bills with prepaid cards.
+Portland-area law enforcement officials are warning of a telephone scam threatening Central Maine Power customers with disconnection unless they pay their electric bills with prepaid cards.

-Residential electricity customers are protected from immediate disconnection during the winter, and power companies never demand payment with prepaid cards, said CMP spokeswoman Gail Rice.
+Residential electricity customers are protected from immediate disconnection during the winter, and power companies never demand payment with prepaid cards, CMP spokeswoman Gail Rice said.

 “This is not new, scammers have been doing this for years, we have been warning about this for years,” Rice said.
 “We have recently had an uptick in calls about it.”

-The Yarmouth Police Department, in a Facebook post, said residents and businesses in that town had been victimized by callers posing as CMP employees and saying their account is overdue and that power will be shut off within hours.
-The call may appear to originate from CMP and callers may seem to have customer information, according to Yarmouth Police.
+The Yarmouth Police Department posted on Facebook that residents and businesses in that town had been victimized by callers posing as CMP employees and saying their account is overdue and that power will be shut off within hours.
+The call may appear to originate from CMP and callers may seem to have customer information, Yarmouth police said.

 The scammers say the bill cannot be paid with a credit card or wire transfer and will demand payment with a Moneypak Green Dot card, possibly at a Rite Aid, police said.
 Callers will be directed to call “Billing/Finance Manager” Eddie Ortiz or George Lewis at a 1-888 number and read the prepaid card numbers over the phone to them.